dharmii/portfolio/README.md

-**Dharmika's Portfolio**

-A modern, responsive portfolio website showcasing my skills, projects, and experience as a Full-Stack Web Developer specializing in the MERN stack.

-**Features**

-Display of completed projects

-Skills and experience section

-Contact form
+**🚀Dharmika's Portfolio Website using React**

+This is a personal portfolio project built using React.js as part of the MERN stack.
+The portfolio showcases my projects, skills, certifications, experience, and contact information.
+Feel free to explore the source code, set it up locally, or use it for inspiration.

+**📋Features**

+- Built with React.js for a modern user interface.
-Responsive design for all devices
+- Fully responsive design for all devices.
+-Showcases projects, skills, and experience.
+-Modular and reusable components.

 **Technologies Used**

 Frontend: React.js, HTML, CSS, JavaScript

-Backend: Node.js, Express.js

-Database: MongoDB

 Deployment: Netlify